 Only a limited number of public spokespersons are authorized to make public statements to the news media or providing information related to Leonardo DRS business, or comment on any plans or customer business activities.
-Obtain approval from the appropriate Leonardo DRS CEO, COO, CFO, the General Counsel or the VP Communications and Public Affairs before making external communications regarding business plans, performance prospects, management changes, acquisitions or dispositions of assets, or other material events Email correspondence intended for internal Leonardo DRS communications should never be disseminated outside of Leonardo DRS.
+Obtain approval from the appropriate Leonardo DRS CEO, COO, CFO or the General Counsel before making external communications regarding business plans, performance prospects, management changes, acquisitions or dispositions of assets, or other material events Email correspondence intended for internal Leonardo DRS communications should never be disseminated outside of Leonardo DRS.